codepath/android_guides/Floating-Action-Buttons.md

 }
 ```

 Because scrolling will be handled by this class, a separate method [onNestedScroll()](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html#onNestedScroll(android.support.design.widget.CoordinatorLayout, V, android.view.View, int, int, int, int)) will be called.
-We can check the Y position and determine whether to animate in or out the button:
+We can check the Y position and determine whether to animate in or out the button.

 ```java
 public class ScrollAwareFABBehavior extends FloatingActionButton.Behavior {